Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 The blond man didn't respond for a moment.
 "Alfrir," he sighed, his voice low.
 "I-"

 "I told you this land would be prosperous," said his brother, unintentionally cutting off the words of the blond man.
-"And they're going to Fjörðvík, father is.
+"And, they're going to Fjörðvík, father is.
 The war won't touch them there.
 You don't need to worry about them."

 The blond man let out a breath.
 He turned away.
 He could still feel that irritating sensation of dampness in his socks.
 He could still taste the basic flavour of fish in his mouth.
 "Are your boots... wet, too?"